 SSL certificates signed by a certificate authority should be compatible with almost all servers, operating systems, and browsers to avoid SSL warnings.

 TLS (Transport Layer Security) 1.1 was released in 2006 after two years in 2008, TLS 1.2 replaced it.

-However, TLS 1.3 is used by many certificate authorities came into play in 2018.
+However, TLS 1.3 is used by many certificate authorities and came into play in 2018.
 Foremost browser authorities and search engines have already started to use TLS 1.2 and TLS 1.3 from January 2020

 VPN (Virtual Private Network) creates a secure and private network while hiding an IP address to cover actual identity.
-VPN offers an encrypted connection, which is strong compare to a secure Wi-Fi hotspot.
+VPN offers an encrypted connection, which is strong compared to a secure Wi-Fi hotspot.
 While surfing on insecure Wi-Fi, an attacker can steal login credentials and other private information.
 In that case, you need a VPN that keeps your connection anonymous.
 VPN offers the freedom to access a website and app in a secure environment using a secure tunnel between a local network and an exit point in another location.